tinhngo22/tinhngo22.github.io/IM_html/README.md

 ## Introduction
 This project aims to create an engaging and visually appealing homepage for an imaginary video game.
 The homepage serves as a central hub for players to learn about the game's features, storyline, and get in contact with founder.

+## Concept and Theme
+The overall concept centers around a video game about a stickman who likes to sleep.
+The video hosted on the website is a trailer for this video game.
+Besides providing information for users on the video game, the website also aims to tell the context, or the storyline, of the game.
+As such, this website is inspired by the Super Mario video game homepage (https://mario.nintendo.com/).

 ## Features
 - Design with visually appealing graphics.
 - Clear navigation for easy exploration of game information.
 - Responsive layout using Flexbox for display on various devices.
 - Intuitive user interface.

+## Reflection
+Initially, I aim to create a website with smooth transition and clean layout.
+Flexbox helps achieve this aim and create a good foundation to build the website.
+However, I think more advanced CSS needs to be used to create smooth transition, such as slow appearing or fading effects.
+In the process of making this website, I also used free CSS and HTML elements found online (https://uiverse.io/).

+All the graphic elements included in the website are orginal, except for logos from Instagram, Linkedin, Facebook and X. Since I designed all the graphic components, I also experimented with the size of the images and consider which dimensions work best for website, a problem that initially I did not consider.

 ## Technologies Used
 - HTML5